tidymodels/recipes/tests/testthat/_snaps/count.md

     Code
       prep(rec2, training = covers)
     Condition
-      Error in `prep()`:
+      Error in `check_type()`:
       !
-The regular expression input should be character or factor
+All columns selected for the step should be factor or character

 # printing